agrudzinska/zombay/README.md

 # zombay

-Instructions to build the repo
+Instructions to build the repo \n
-Clone
+Clone \n
-Run the command
+Run the command  \n
 git submodule update --init --recursive

 Use CMake to generate a Visual Studio project